 Settlement here began late, by west European standards – until the year 1000 this was uninhabited peat bog with tidal creeks.
 At first the land was above sea level, but when peat is exposed to air by ploughing, it oxidises and shrinks.
 By 1300 the land was too wet to grow grain.
 To raise the fields, soil was cut from the banks of the ditches and spread on the field.
 This widened the ditches, eventually producing the landscape of island fields with grassland.
 It is called a vaarpolder, a boating polder, because all agricultural work was done with boats.
 Some of the fields are now overgrown with reeds.
 This is the so-called New Nature policy – the subsidised abandonment of farmland, to revert to a pseudo-natural state.
 With a huge surplus of farmland in the EU, the reclamation work of 1000 years can simply be abandoned.

-at the last houses, the road bends right: 400 m further, you cross a small lifting bridge (over the Twiske).
+at the last house, the road bends right, and 400 m further, you cross a lifting bridge.
+The wider channel here is the river Twiske.

-100 m further, at the cycle sign, turn left along the cycle path (direction Purmerend).
-Pass through open landscape, parallel to the railway.
+cycle on through open landscape, parallel to the railway.
 The new housing of Purmerend is now visible ahead.

 at the next cycle sign, turn left across the rail line, again toward Purmerend.
 But don’t stop in the middle of the railway to admire the view.
 (The crossing has a half-barrier and warning lights).

 at a cluster of houses, turn left, following the cycle sign Doorgaand Verkeer (‘through traffic’).
 The reed-lined canal here is a polder ring canal.